 Now let’s go over just how big these things are and why it opens a chance for Superman to make his triumphant return to games.

 Superman has been a staple in video games for as long as the industry has been alive.
 Since his debut on the Atari 2600 (1979), Superman has starred in his own video game on nearly every single console, spanning a timeline of over 30 years.
+However, while there was a Superman game for PlayStation 1 console but after a series of unforunate happenings, it never made it to debut.
+While you can’t find the PS1 version of Superman, you can buy playstation games that are just as good.
 This past console generation though, the big blue boyscout was notably absent.
 In fact, Superman hasn’t been seen in his own game since Superman Returns (2006).
 A gap of almost 13 years.

 Well, what’s the cause for this?
 Lack of technological capability?
 A flaw in character design?
 Or a bit of both?

 Anyone who’s played the Nintendo 64 remembers one thing: “Boy, that Superman game sure was awful.”
 It’s so bad that even to this day many still hail it as the worst video game of all time.
 A smear like that will follow you for years.
 The reason for it’s awfulness was mostly due to technological limitations of the console.
 Putting Superman into a game means you have to capture the feeling of being Superman.
 That means moving faster than a speeding bullet, being more powerful than a locomotive, and being able to leap tall buildings in a single bound, or in this case, fly.
 The N64, as good as it was for its time, was just not capable of achieving this.
 The result was a watered down flying simulator experience that should be put in the dark abyss of the tallest shelf in your house, never to be seen again.